 March 20th is the anniversary of Eric Carle’s The Very Hungry Caterpillar, my very favorite children’s book.
 So today’s book list is inspired by it, I am without doubt that these books were influenced by the 1969 classic as well.

 The Very Hungry Caterpillar by Eric Carle is a classic, that most preschool teachers like myself can recite from memory.
-It really is a fantastic book, not only does it explain the life cycle of a caterpillar/ butterfly it also is useful for lesson about day of the week and healthy eating!
-It was a childhood favorite of mine and if the fact that he fell asleep holding his ” Pillar” is any indication it is already one of my son”™s favorites too!
+It really is a fantastic book, not only does it explain the life cycle of a caterpillar/ butterfly it also is useful for a lesson about the days of the week and healthy eating!
+It was a childhood favorite of mine and it’s been a favorite of every class I’ve ever taught.